As I approach the festive season as a near 30-year-old, a thought crossed my mind.

 ‘What do I actually want for Christmas?’

 Huge boxes under the Christmas tree.
 Toys toys toys.
 Make your own slime, nail kits, a discman with my very own spice girl cd.
 All the good stuff.
-And although the Fitbit is the ‘adult version’ of a gadget, I wondered 20 years – how far technology has progressed in the toy game.
+And although the Fitbit is the ‘adult version’ of a gadget, I wondered 20 years later – how far technology has progressed in the toy game.

 So I hit the internet machine (my favourite adult toy) and pulled together the top 3 tech toys I want for Christmas!